What is Variable Pay?

 2. Improved employee engagement and retention

-Variable pay enables talented employees to earn more, which helps improve employee engagement and retention.
+Variable allowance enables talented employees to earn more, which helps improve employee engagement and retention.

 3. Correlation of performance with income

-Commission, an example of variable pay, correlates employee performance with income.
+Commission, an example of variable allowance, correlates employee performance with income.
 Employees can quantify the value they add to their employer and vice versa.

 4. Financial flexibility